tc39/proposal-smart-pipelines/readme.md

     |> g |> # ** 3
 }
 ```
-In this version, which also uses Additional Feature UP, those pipelines omit the
+In this version, which also uses Additional Feature PP, those pipelines omit the
 phrase `# |>`, using a tacit prefix pipeline `|>`, which is implied to use `#`
 as the value of their topics.